-Romans 11 tells us that gentile Christians are like a wild olive branch which has been grafted into the tree of God.
+Romans 11 tells us that Gentile Christians are like a wild olive branch which has been grafted into the tree of God.
 This is a marvelous thing.

-Studying the Hebraic roots of our faith helps us to cultivate spiritual maturity and unity within the Body of Christ.
+Studying the Jewish roots of our faith helps us to cultivate spiritual maturity and unity within the Body of Christ.
 It also empowers us to rise up and walk in the fullness of our calling and destiny.